MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/ConfigurationManager.md

 Create a settings object for a network adapter on the **Apply Network Settings** task sequence step.

 ### [New-CMTSPartitionSetting](New-CMTSPartitionSetting.md)
-Create a task sequence partition object to use with the **Format and Partition Disk** step.
+Create a disk partition object to use with the **Format and Partition Disk** task sequence step.

 ### [New-CMTSRule](New-CMTSRule.md)
-Create a rule to add to a Set Dynamic Variables task sequence step.
+Create a rule to add to a **Set Dynamic Variables** task sequence step.

 ### [New-CMTSStepApplyDataImage](New-CMTSStepApplyDataImage.md)
 Create an **Apply Data Image** step, which you can add to a task sequence.